muktihari/fit/docs/runtime_registration.md

 Let's say you will work with FIT files from two different manufacturers, or maybe you are the manufacturer itself that want to use this SDK to build a service in Go.
 You can define messages that only your company use in the FIT you are created.

-The available range is between `0xFF00 - 0xFFFE (65280 - 65534)`, but we found some company are using lower number such as `68`, so we accomodate that as long as the number is not already defined in original `Profile.xlsx`.
+The available range is between `0xFF00 - 0xFFFE (65280 - 65534)`, but we found some company are using lower number such as `68`, so we accommodate that as long as the number is not already defined in original `Profile.xlsx`.

 ```go
 package main